 To access the new UI and features, just click “Try out a beta version of our new look” in the upper right of your CloudHub console.
 Or you can simply go to http://cloudhub.io

 Along with the new UI, we’ve added one of our most requested features: CPU & memory monitoring.
 On the home page, CloudHub now shows usage of workers at a glance, and a more detailed view is visible on the application dashboard.
 This allows you to understand better when you are close to hitting your capacity limits and when to upgrade workers.

 Please note that if you have existing workers, you will have to restart them to gain these new monitoring capabilities.

 We will be launching our new UI as GA in September.
 Along with this, we will be launching new single sign-on capabilities with the API Platform, allowing you to manage all your users in one place.
 This release will also include several other widely requested features, including the ability to define custom roles, support for multiple production environments and the ability to do single sign-on through PingFederate.
-For more information about this next release, please see our FAQ.

 We’re excited to have you try out these new capabilities.
 So have a look, and we look forward to your feedback.